-(The singer is the subject) ('play' is the v

-('play' is the verb) ( 'guitar' is the object)
+(The singer is the subject) ('play' is the verb) ( 'guitar' is the object)

 The Subordinate Clause

 A subordinate clause can be used to extend the main clause adding more detail.
 It can be used at the beginning, middle or end of the sentence.
 When it is used in the middle it is called an embedded clause.
 It is completely dependent on the main clause as it does not make sense on its own.